 - AVG PACE 30:50

-What Will Yu Need In Your Kit?
+What Will Yu Need In Your Kit To Hike Acetenango with kids?

 If you choose to go with Gilmer Soy, you don’t need to pack camping stuff and you can hire a man to carry your backpack.
 You can even borrow a backpack from Gilmer’s headquarters too.